 3. Check on the pace of change.

-Nothing stands still —not your institution’s reporting needs, and not the requirements of your stakeholders.
-Choose a vendor who is committed to timely updates of pre-made reports, such as those for accreditation, as well as innovating at a pace that ensures you can always get the most out of your campus data.
+Nothing stands still — including your institution’s reporting needs and the requirements of your stakeholders.
+Choose a vendor who commits to timely updates of premade reports, such as those for accreditation.
+They should also innovate at a pace that helps you get the most out of your campus data.
 Ask how a potential vendor handled:

-- Changes in regulations by the U.S Department of Education to align with modifications to the Federal Definition of a Credit Hour and cross-validation of learning outcomes to assure comparability
+- Changes in regulations by the United States Department of Education to align with modifications to the Federal Definition of a Credit Hour and cross-validation of learning outcomes to assure comparability.

-- Changes in regional and specialized accrediting requirements, such as those for SACSCOC, HLC, AACSB and other accrediting bodies to measure student learning, document faculty qualifications, demonstrate the value of their academic offerings, and show the institution’s impact
+- Changes in accrediting requirements, such as those for SACSCOC, HLC, AACSB, and other accrediting bodies to measure student learning, document faculty qualifications, academic offerings value, and institutional impact.

 4. Get the support and guidance you deserve from a partner.